-13. The assay for measurement of the biomarker has been well characterized, is internationally standardized (availability of reference standards), and is methodologically simple widely used measures of CRP in laboratories, and correlate well with a more recently developed solid-phase fluorescence immunoassay.
+13. The assay for measurement of the biomarker has been well characterized, is internationally standardized (availability of reference standards), and is methodologically simple Rate nephelometry and immunoturbidimetry are the most widely used measures of CRP in laboratories, and correlate well with a more recently developed solid-phase fluorescence immunoassay.
 These methods are internationally standardized with available reference standards.
 The turbidimetric method is simple because most sites now use an automated analyzer that automatically proportions the appropriate sample and reagent volume into a cuvette and monitors the change in absorbance at 340 nm.